Spectral order for contact manifolds with convex boundary: Open questions

 \section{Open questions}

 We raise some questions that naturally arise from the discussions above.
-First, as in the case of closed contact $3$-manifolds, we would like to know how the algebraic torsion $\AT(\mathcal{P},\underline{\mathbf{a}})$ depends on the choice of partial open book decomposition~$\mathcal{P}$ and arc system~$\underline{\mathbf{a}}$.
+First, as in the case of closed contact $3$-manifolds, we would like to know how the spectral order $\AT(\mathcal{P},\underline{\mathbf{a}})$ depends on the choice of partial open book decomposition~$\mathcal{P}$ and arc system~$\underline{\mathbf{a}}$.

 \begin{rem*} Given two possible choices of partial open book decompositions $(\mathcal{P},\arca)$ and $(\mathcal{P}',\arca')$ for a given contact $3$-manifold $(M,\xi)$ with convex boundary, it is natural to ask whether $\AT(\mathcal{P},\arca)=\AT(\mathcal{P}',\arca')$.
 In the closed case, according to Kutluhan et al.~\cite{key-14}, the number $\AT(S,\phi,\underline{\mathbf{a}})$ does not depend on the isotopy class of the arc basis $\underline{\mathbf{a}}$, but if two arc bases differ by an arc-slide, the corresponding values of $\AT$ might not be the same.
 Since our definition of $\AT$ is a direct generalization of the original one, the same holds in our case. \end{rem*}